-LAB-14 is operating now as the highly successful prototype of the Carlton Connect innovation precinct.
-LAB-14 brings people together to network, bump and mingle in a central location with a distinctive program of events, seminars, workshops and roundtables.
+LAB-14 has been operating as the highly successful prototype of the Carlton Connect innovation precinct.
+Over the last two-and-a-half years, LAB-14 has brought people together to network, bump and mingle in a central location with a distinctive program of events, seminars, workshops and roundtables.

 In a few years LAB-14 activities will be scaled up across the entire former Royal Women’s Hospital site, globally recognised as a leading innovation precinct.